 MDM PolicyManager: Policy is rejected by licensing, Policy: (FeedsEnabled), Area: (Feeds), Result:(0x82B00006) Unknown Win32 Error code: 0x82b00006.

 So it really looks like this Settings Catalog Policy is only supported on Windows 10 Enterprise/Education devices?
 Even when the Microsoft Documentation of the CSP is telling us it is supported on Windows 10 Pro devices

 But I guess it all depends on which Windows 10 build version you are using.
-A lot of settings aren’t supported on Win 10 20H2 in combination with Business licenses.
-A lot of these settings catalog features will only be available in 21H2.
+A lot of settings aren’t supported on Windows 10 20H2 in combination with Business licenses.
+A lot of these settings catalog features will only be available in 21H2!

-I guess error 65000 just means no required configuration/settings found or just you are not licenced to use it!
+I guess error 65000 just means NO required configuration/settings found or just you are not licensed to use it!